Skip to main content

 Introduction

-This is a generic, inter-disciplinary, inter-technology PhD course.
-It aims to acquaint Doctoral Candidates (DCs) across various disciplines, departments and faculties with opportunities and challenges firms – small or large, new or established, low- or high-tech – may encounter while innovating their internationalization, de-internationalization, and re-internationalization business models.
+This is a 5 ECTS, inter-disciplinary, inter-technology PhD course in 'International Business - Business Model Innovation'.
+It aims to acquaint Doctoral Candidates (DCs), across various disciplines, departments and faculties, with opportunities and challenges firms – small or large, new or established, low- or high-tech – may encounter while innovating their internationalization, de-internationalization, and re-internationalization business models and strategies.

-The course targets DCs across diverse spectrum of disciplines who, based on own aspirations and motivations, and/or as part of research or applied project teams, pursue or would like to pursue entrepreneurial, intrapreneurial, commercialization or other type of knowledge transfer activities internationally and who would like to deepen their knowledge and skills on how the intersection between International Business (IB) and Business Model Innovation (BMI) can help them with their ambitions.
+The course targets DCs across diverse spectrum of disciplines who, based on own research, aspirations and motivations, and/or as part of research or applied project teams, already pursue or would like to pursue entrepreneurial, intrapreneurial, commercialization or other type of knowledge transfer activities internationally and who would like to deepen their knowledge and skills on how practical and conceptual understanding of the IB and BMI intersection can help DCs with their research as well as ambitions to successfully launch and/or grow their new ventures internationally.

-By the end of the course DCs will have acquired skills and knowledge in (a) understanding firms’ main challenges at these three intersections: internationalization-BMI, de internationalization-BMI, and re-internationalization-BMI and (b) applying these intersections to own project and ideas and other real-life cases.
+By the end of the course DCs will have acquired skills and knowledge in (a) understanding firms' (small or large, new or established, low- or high-tech) opportunities and challenges at these three intersections: internationalization-BMI, de-internationalization-BMI, and re-internationalization-BMI and (b) applying these intersections to own research projects, international business ventures or ideas, and other real-life cases.

 Teaching methods:

 This is an interactive course.
-DCs are expected to attend and be prepared for every session.
+DCs are expected to attend all sessions and be prepared for every session.
 Session preparation includes for example reading all assigned material for a session, writing and submitting written material as applied, and working in groups to prepare for next sessions and/or group assignments.
 Lectures, workshops, group presentations and discussions, faculty and peer review and feedback are examples of activities during the sessions.
-Half a day of the course will be open to ‘public’ and will feature for example public debates, Q&A panels, or guest lectures.
+Half a day of the course will be open to ‘public’ and will feature for example public debates, Q & A panels, or guest lectures.
 DCs will have the opportunity to present and receive feedback on their research projects.
-Each DC will submit a pre-course application essay and during the course will work on and submit for assessment two group assignment

 Lecturers: